 Most of the prisoners here were brought to the Killing Field, 15 kilometres from Phnom Penh.

 Inside the museum are the real iron bars and chains used to torture the prisoners.
 Imagine yourself sleeping with someone side by side with your feet chained to these bars.

-This photograph is displayed to remind people how brutal Pol Pot’s regime was.
+This photograph is there to remind people how brutal Pol Pot’s regime was.
 I wonder if the child on top is still alive.

-The second floor was used at the cell for mass detention.
+The second floor was the cell for mass detention.

 This bed is the real bed used to torture, not to comfort someone.